BookingSync/operations/README.md

 This way we don't have to separate user input validation but the results returned will be very close to what the first routine would produce.

-Since all the context variables are passed as kwargs to policies/preconditions, it is quite simple to determine is we have all the context required to run those policies/preconditions:
+Since all the context variables are passed as kwargs to policies/preconditions, it is quite simple to determine if we have all the context required to run those policies/preconditions:

 ```ruby
 class Comment::Update::NotSoftDeletedPrecondition